ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 docker compose up
 ```

-Then, go to ports in your VM, and click on the browser icon next to port `6789`:
+In the YAML file, we have defined Mage's port as `6789`.
+In fact, you can access Mage by going to your VM and clicking on the browser icon next to port `6789`:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/14-install-mage/image-1.png" alt="linearly separable data">